Björn Engels: Olympiacos

 In the summer transfer window of 2017, Engels was linked with a move to English sides Arsenal, Fulham and Stoke City.
-Ultimately, Greek Superleague side Olympiacos agreed with the player's side on 29 August 2017, while Club Brugge agreed on the transfer with Olympiacos for an estimated €7.1 million fee on 30 August 2017.
+Ultimately, Greek Super League side Olympiacos agreed with the player's side on 29 August 2017, while Club Brugge agreed on the transfer with Olympiacos for an estimated €7.1 million fee on 30 August 2017.
 The following day, on 31 August 2017, Olympiacos announced the signing of Engels.
 Upon joining Olympiacos, Engels said of the move, quoting: "this seems to me the perfect step in my career.
 Olympiakos is the most important team in Greece, and I'm very happy to be here."

 On 22 October 2017, Engels's goal earned the victory in the derby against rivals PAOK.
 Belgian centre-back struck six minutes after half-time, bundling the ball home after a Kostas Fortounis free-kick caused panic in the PAOK penalty box to win three vital points for the defending champions.

 On summer 2018, after being told he was not part of new manager Pedro Martins's plans, Engels tried to find a new club to continue his career.